Shryne/jeometry/README.md

 * [Segments](https://github.com/HDouss/jeometry/tree/master/jeometry-api/src/main/java/com/jeometry/twod/segment)

 Now that we built the `figure` object, we can pass it to an [Output](https://github.com/HDouss/jeometry/blob/master/jeometry-double/src/main/java/com/jeometry/render/Output.java) to render the figure.
-For now, the only available `Output` in jeometry is the `Awt` output, that will produce an [AWT](https://en.wikipedia.org/wiki/Abstract_Window_Toolkit) window with the figure drawn on the screen (that is by the way pannable and zoomable).
+For now, the only available `Output` in jeometry is the `Awt` output, that will produce an [AWT](https://en.wikipedia.org/wiki/Abstract_Window_Toolkit) window with the figure drawn on the screen (that is -by the way- pannable and zoomable).

 This code:
 ```java